 - Risk reduction – no AWS user account minimizes attack surface

 - Least privilege access for human users

-- Expiring just-in-time sessions for each Terraform build
+- Expiring just-in-time sessions as part of the Terraform build

 - Secure scalable and repeatable process